gdarko/digital-license-manager/readme.txt

 == Changelog ==

 = 1.5.0 =
-* Rewritten and improved data layer
-* Various code improvements
-* ...to be continued

-= 1.4.4 =
-*Release Date - 25 Jul 2023*
+*Release Date - 01 Aug 2023*

 * Add copyright information to the files, a nice welcome screen.
+* Add more unit tests
+* Improvements to the data api
 * Improvements to the order_complete meta saving
 * Improvements to the license stock database query
 * Fix PHP warnings, improve PHP 8.2 compatibility
+* Fix generator crud bugs
 * Test with WordPress 6.3
 * Test with WooCommerce 8.0

+= 1.4.4 =
+*Release Date - 25 Jul 2023*

 = 1.4.3 =
 *Release Date - 03 May 2023*